OpenFOAM-Parallelisation-Course/OpenFOAM-Parallelisation-Course/content/en/workshop/prologue/00-prereqs.md

 - An OpenFOAM installation on a recent Linux distribution (refer to [OpenFOAM Environment 101](/workshop/hands-on/openfoam-env-101/) for recommended setup).
 - Knowledge of the common command line interface (Bash, Git) is recommended.
-- A Github Account (needed to view video content on this website).
+- A Github Account (needed to get the source code of offered activities).
 - An IDE (configured for C++ development) is optional but recommended (or use Github CodeSpaces).

 ## A quick test